Fender Play Review

 Needless to say, there are lots of genre-specific riff/song lessons to help you learn the techniques better.

-Level 5: The Final Level – 22 Lessons
+Level 5: The Final Level – 22 Sections

-After the warm-up you’re diving into playing in more keys/guitar scales while getting introduced to things like diatonic harmony and solfege.
+After the warm-up you’re diving into playing in more keys/scales on guitar while getting introduced to things like diatonic harmony and solfege.
 They also go over palm-muting and more power chords.

 To be honest, this module seems to be pretty underwhelming.

 As mentioned above, there are other sections beyond the fundamentals.
 In the songs section you get a wide variety of lessons from classics like The Rolling Stones and Aretha Franklin, to more contemporary musicians like Billie Eilish.